Dr. David Batstone (PhD, ‘89) Named 2022 Alum of the Year

 “The GTU gave me the space to do my work in South America.
 I would go down and do my work in El Salvador, where I’d be doing human rights work, I’d come back up and meet with my professors.
 I was back and forth all the time,” says Dr. Batstone.
 “The thing I loved about the GTU is that the only pressure was to challenge your thinking, so that you’re always in a mode of learning forward.
 Still today I say that in my companies: ‘If we’re not getting smarter every week then there is something wrong.’”

 Dr. Batstone will be honored as the 2022 Alum of the Year on November 19 at this year’s AAR/SBL Alum Reception in Denver, Colorado.
-More details about the GTU’s events at this year’s AAR/SBL Annual Meetings are forthcoming.
+More details about the GTU’s events at this year’s AAR/SBL Annual Meetings can be found here.
 Read more about Dr. Batstone’s work, and the GTU’s lasting influence on his career, in our interview at GTU Voices.

 About the Graduate Theological Union